 Wallace Community College Workforce Development Division is pleased to offer the following courses:

 Certified Nursing Assistant.
 This 25-day program combines classroom instruction and hands-on application of patient care skills.
 On completion of this course, participants will be eligible to sit for the Nurse Aide Registry Examination.
-For more information or to register, call 334-556-2202 (Dothan) or 334-556-2373 (Bullock County).
-Class must have a minimum of seven students to begin. **Some clinical facilities we partner with may require proof of COVID vaccination.
+For more information or to register, call 334-556-2202 (Dothan and Eufaula).
 WIOA approved.
+Pathways for Prosperity Scholarship approved.

 Eye Care Assistant.
 This 14-week program prepares you to be an important member of the eye-care team and supply vital information to the treating physician.
 A high school diploma or equivalent and interview process is required to enter this program.
-Call 334-556-2414 for more information or to register.
-Class must have a minimum of seven students to begin.
+Call 334-556-6850 for more information or to register.
 WIOA approved.
+Pathways for Prosperity Scholarship approved.

 Pre-Apprentice Electrical Lineworker.
-This 7-week program prepares students to become one of today’s most sought-after entry-level employees.
+This 8-week program prepares students to become one of today’s most sought-after entry-level employees.
 Students entering the program must have a current Department of Transportation physical and proof of a clean driving record with no more than two moving violations within the past two years.
 A high school diploma or equivalent is required to enter this program.
 Call 334-556-2202 for more information or to register.
-Class must have a minimum of eight students to begin.
 WIOA approved.
+Pathways for Prosperity Scholarship approved.

 Professional Medical Coding.
 This 20-week course, prepared by the American Academy of Professional Coders , is a definitive college-level program of study aimed at providing the most up-to-date information relating to CPT, HCPCS, and ICD-10-CM procedural and diagnostic coding.
-Call 334-556-2414 for more information or to register.
-Class must have a minimum of ten students to begin.
+Call 334-556-6850 for more information or to register.
 WIOA approved.
+Pathways for Prosperity Scholarship approved.